bretmatic/congenial-system/README.md

 - Query tweet and all responses
 **GET** `http://localhost:5000/api/posts/:post_id/expanded.json`
 **TODO:** JSON response structure should be better.
 Currently this is using two queries and then dropping data into response.
 Would be better to use a serializer

+***PROJECT TODO***
+- Basic framework for followers exists via the follow table and Active record associations in Users model, but functionality is incomplete